PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite is unchanged.
 A read-only scan of root ONNX files up to 50 MiB found no complete raw source chain, so positive behavior remains synthetic.

+The residual affine/PReLU extraction used `sinet_320_op.onnx` as its positive artifact control.
+Its fourteen runtime results remain `0,0,0,1,1,0,0,0,0,0,0,0,0,0` across extraction.
+The pre/post conversion-only runs completed in 2.048 and 1.959 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The immediately preceding SiNet accuracy baseline remains `max_abs=2.572051016613841e-09`; no duplicate inference was run because the executed TFLite is unchanged.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a